 When selecting eggplant choose ones that are shiny and heavy for their size.
 If they are light, have bruises or feel spongy it’s best to leave them behind.
 Store them in the vegetable bin or a cool area in your home they don’t like the cold; since they originated in the Asian tropics.
 It’s best to eat them within a day or two of purchasing them.
 You can always roast them and store them covered in the refrigerator to have on hand to use in Parmigiana, pasta, dip or a salad.

-There’s the classic southern Italian eggplant Parmigiana which can be rich and heavy with thinly sliced eggplant, breaded, fried and lots of melting gooey cheese.
+There’s the classic southern Italian eggplant Parmigiana which can be rich and heavy.
 My version from the north won’t disappoint; plus it’s fairly easy and quick to make if you have tomato sauce on hand.
 The northern eggplant Parmigiana celebrates 2 of the best products from Parma, Italy--Prosciutto di Parma ham and Parmigiana Reggiano cheese.
 I’ve lightened it up by roasting the thick meaty slices of eggplant and not frying it so it is light enough that you won’t feel guilty having seconds.
 You can serve the eggplant Parmigiana as a first course, main dish for a light meal or a side dish to grilled lamb.
 Serve with plenty of crusty bread and a California Sangiovese wine.

 1/2 cup extra-virgin olive oil

 8-12 thin slices Prosciutto de Parma,cotto (cooked)

 Heat the oven to 450F.